 Have you ever been to a wedding and been amazed at all of the details?
-The venue, dress, food, entertainment, favors, balloons, confetti, transport, music and decorations – the list is endless.
+The venue, dress, food, entertainment, favors, balloons, confetti, transport, music, and decorations – the list is endless.
 The average American wedding now costs around $28,000.
-Whether you’re working to a budget or blowing the bank, when you’re planning a wedding you’re bombarded from all corners with ideas, inspiration and ‘must-have’ products.
+Whether you’re working to a budget or blowing the bank when you’re planning a wedding you’re bombarded from all corners with ideas, inspiration, and ‘must-have’ products.

 Unfortunately, this means that the wedding industry not exactly good for our planet.
 Every year in the United States, approximately 2.5 million weddings take place.
-Those weddings produce an average 62 tons of carbon dioxide and 400-600lbs of garbage.
+Those weddings produce an average of 62 tons of carbon dioxide and 400-600lbs of garbage.
 The desire to produce the ‘perfect’ wedding can drive some brides and grooms to excess.

 For people who believe in living a green and sustainable life, the thought of contributing so much waste to the planet can be dismaying.
 But not to worry!
 There are a few tips and tricks you can employ to help make your wedding a bit gentler on our beautiful green orb.
 It’s easier than you think, too.

 7 ways to make your wedding day green